New Windsor, Orange County, NY Acupuncture

 • Acupuncture promotes blood flow.
 This is significant because everything the body needs to heal is in the blood, including oxygen, nutrients we absorb from food, immune substances, hormones, analgesics (painkillers) and anti-inflammatories.
 Restoring proper blood flow is vital to promoting and maintaining health.
 For example if blood flow is diminished by as little as 3% in the breast area cancer may develop.
 Blood flow decreases as we age and can be impacted by trauma, injuries and certain diseases.
 Acupuncture has been shown to increase blood flow and vasodilation in several regions of the body, and is the only treatment shown to increase blood flow to the uterus.

 • Acupuncture stimulates the body’s built-in healing mechanisms.
-Acupuncture creates “micro traumas” that stimulate the body’s ability to spontaneously heal injuries to the tissue through nervous, immune and endocrine system activation.
+Acupuncture facilitates “micro traumas” that stimulate the body’s ability to spontaneously heal injuries to the tissue through nervous, immune and endocrine system activation.
 As the body heals the micro traumas induced by acupuncture, it also heals any surrounding tissue damage left over from old injuries.

 • Acupuncture releases natural painkillers.
 Inserting a needle sends a signal through the nervous system to the brain, where chemicals such as endorphins, norepinephrine and enkephalin are released.
 Some of these substances are 10-200 times more potent than morphine!